hyperioxx/ArchieBot/README.md

 ## About

-This bot has been specifically created for The Geek Sanctum Group, all imagery belongs to that entity
+This bot has been custom built for The Geek Sanctum Group, all imagery belongs to that entity